 \subsection{More Operators}

-In 1997 an Italian group consisting of six climbers \cite{Ciuchini:1997bw}, including three from the expedition of early 1990's calculated two-loop anomalous dimensions of a set of operators relevant at NLO for $\Delta \Gamma_{s,d}$ in $B^0_{s,d}-\bar B^0_{s,d}$ mixings and in particular for $\Delta F=1$ and $\Delta F=2$ non-leptonic decays and transitions in the extensions of the SM, like MSSM at large $\tan\beta$, multi-Higgs models and generally models that include in addition to left-handed currents also right-handed currents and scalar currents.
+In 1997 an Italian group consisting of six climbers \cite{Ciuchini:1997bw}, including three from the expedition of early 1990s, calculated two-loop anomalous dimensions of a set of operators relevant at NLO for $\Delta \Gamma_{s,d}$ in $B^0_{s,d}-\bar B^0_{s,d}$ mixings and in particular for $\Delta F=1$ and $\Delta F=2$ non-leptonic decays and transitions in the extensions of the SM.
+Good examples are the MSSM at large $\tan\beta$, multi-Higgs models and generally models that include in addition to left-handed currents also right-handed currents and scalar currents.
 These operators are given in the operator basis of \cite{Buras:2000if} in (\ref{normal}) and (\ref{normal1}).

-I was a bit surprised that we have not looked at these operators, except for the first one, in Munich before.
+I was a bit surprised that we {had} not looked at these operators, except for the first one, in Munich before.
 Otherwise we would calculate their anomalous dimensions already in 1993.
-The whole machinery developed by us at the beginning of the 1990's could be used here.
+The whole machinery developed by us at the beginning of the 1990s could be used here.
 Knowing this, there was essentially no point in repeating this new Italian calculation.
 The results given in \cite{Ciuchini:1997bw} were bound to be correct.
-However, one result presented in this paper and even pointed out in the abstract made me interested in looking at this analysis closer.
+However, one result presented in this paper and even pointed out by the authors in the abstract made me interested in looking at this analysis closer.

 The Italian group calculated the two-loop anomalous dimensions of the operators in (\ref{normal}) and (\ref{normal1}) in the so-called RI scheme that is apparently useful for lattice calculations and in the NDR scheme.
 The calculation in the RI scheme was entirely new.
 The calculation for the operators $Q^{LR}_{1,2}$ in the NDR scheme was really not new as the anomalous dimensions of these operators can be directly obtained from our earlier calculations of QCD penguin operators.
 What was new in the NDR scheme were the two-loop anomalous dimensions of the operators $Q_{1,2}^{SLL}$.
-Here the Italian group found a surprising result: the analogs of $Q_+$ and $Q_-$ operators in (\ref{F4}) mixed in this sector under renormalization.
+Here the Italian group found a surprising result: the {analogues} of the $Q_+$ and $Q_-$ operators in (\ref{F4}) mixed in this sector under renormalization.
 Their two-loop anomalous dimension matrix was non-diagonal and the results for the NDR presented in the appendix of this paper looked very complicated.
-If this was indeed true, the NDR scheme as defined by Peter and myself in \cite{Buras:1989xd} would not be an elegant scheme.
+If this was indeed true, the NDR scheme, as defined by Peter and myself in \cite{Buras:1989xd}, would not be an elegant scheme.